andlabs/reallymine/Symwavenotes.md

-Western Digital's firmware update tool's database is nondescript about which Symwase chips the firmwares it does have map to (only saying "Symwase R2"), but does indicate whether a given firmware is used on an encrypted or an unencrypted device.
+Western Digital's firmware update tool's database is nondescript about which Symwave chips the firmwares it does have map to (only saying "Symwave R2"), but does indicate whether a given firmware is used on an encrypted or an unencrypted device.
 Let's take an encrypted one, of course :V

 I won't release the dump that I got from the same place Western Digital's own firmware updater software gets it from, nor will I release the disassembly — at least not on github.
 Here's what you need to know about the file, though: